luismp02/Spatial-Transcriptomics/PDAC/clustering/GraphST_clustering/README.md

 (I) The nodes for which the combination increases locally the graph modularity are grouped into communities.
 (II) Thus, nodes that belong to the same community are fusionned to create a new graph where the communities become the nodes.
- - **Note 1**: During the second steps, edges and loops are ponderated based on the number of edges inter and intra communities respectively.
+ - **Note**: During the second steps, edges and loops are ponderated based on the number of edges inter and intra communities respectively.

 ### Leiden